 Most running shoes still use traditional lacing, but there are a few exceptions:

 This specialty lace is found on some Salomon shoes, although it can also be added at home.
-The idea is that you can quickly and easily adjust your laces as needed and avoid shoes untying or having loose ends.
+The idea is that you can quickly and easily adjust your laces as needed using a sliding clip.
+You never have to tie your shoes, and they never come untied, either.

 Boa Shoe Lace